shriyakalakata/big-data-junior-professional-tennis/README.md

 ### Running the Code on Dataproc/HDFS

 1. **Setup Dataproc Cluster**: Ensure you have access to a Google Cloud Platform (GCP) account and have set up a Dataproc cluster.
 2. **Upload Data to HDFS**: Transfer your input data to the Hadoop Distributed File System (HDFS) on your Dataproc cluster.
+(Using the data_ingest.txt instructions)
 3. **Open Spark Shell**: Access the Spark shell on your Dataproc cluster by running the following command:
 ```
 spark-shell --deploy-mode client